chojnac/NotionSwift/README.md

 Currently, this library supports only the "internal integration" authorization mode.
 For more information about authorization and instruction how to obtain `NOTION_TOKEN` please check [Notion Offical Documentation](https://developers.notion.com/docs/authorization).

+**Important:** Integrations are granted access to resources (pages and databases) which users have shared with the integration.
+Resources that are not shared with the integration are not visible by API endpoints.

 ### Creating a Notion client.